ClarksonCJ/clarksoncj.github.io/content/posts/new_role.md

 When I started at a previous firm, a new colleague shared his view that Security was like an intelligence agency and to remember that not only are you mitigating risks, implementing controls, and improving the safety of the service for your customers; you are in a position to see behind the curtain of areas of the business that most never see.
-Going further to explain that the people you meet, the work you do, and the outcomes you are aiming for are all intertwined and give you a unique and powerful perspective on the business and its outcomes, and that you can use that interconnectedness as a force multiplier.
+Going further to explain that the people you meet, the work you do, and the objectives you are aiming for are all intertwined and give you a unique and powerful perspective on the business and its outcomes, and that you can use that interconnectedness as a force multiplier.
 I had never thought of it that way before, but it made a lot of sense very quickly as I became more and more immersed in the company.
-As I was meeting people, and working with teams across the organisation, I came to an understanding of their motivations and incentives, and was better able to align what
+As I was meeting people, and working with teams across the organisation, I came to understand their motivations and incentives, and was better able to align what
 I needed from them, and what they needed from me.

 A great example of the insight you can glean, is that there may be a perception that security is a high priority